marcintomala/CISC3142/Lab-2/README.md

 ## Problem Statement

-###Requirements
+### Requirements
-• A user-defined calculator struct type with an Operator enum within the same scope. o Create members, functions, constructors as needed for your program design.
+- A user-defined calculator struct type with an Operator enum within the same scope.
+  - Create members, functions, constructors as needed for your program design.
-• End-user input into program can be either mathematical expressions or text file input – clearly state your design/spec in your documentation o Allow different number types as operands, not just limited to int o Operators to include in your implementation (at minimum): add, subtract, multiply, divide, squareroot
+- End-user input into program can be either mathematical expressions or text file input – clearly state your design/spec in your documentation
+  - Allow different number types as operands, not just limited to int
+  - Operators to include in your implementation (at minimum): add, subtract, multiply, divide, squareroot

 ## Solution